 The engineering services of the Town shall be under the jurisdiction of the Director of Public Works who shall serve as the Town Engineer unless another person shall be appointed Town Engineer.
 The Town Engineer shall have charge of all engineering pertaining to the town and who shall preserve, arrange and index all plans, surveys, field notes, records, documents and other information relating to the engineering work of the Town so that the same may be readily accessible for public use.
-The Town Engineer shall furnish proper lines and grades whenever public ways or sidewalks are being constructed or repaired.
-No water pipes shall be laid in any street or way, nor shall any other public work be done in or upon the same, nor shall any such street or way be accepted by the Town until such street or way has been built in conformity with the plan duly approved by the Planning Board and on file in the office of the Town Engineer.
+The Town Engineer shall be laid in any street or way, nor shall any other public work be done in or upon the same, nor shall any such street or way be accepted by the Town until such street or way has been built in conformity with the plan duly approved by the Planning Board and on file in the office of the Town Engineer.